 Now pin a small section of cloth in a line from the left armpit to the first hole:

-Now do the exact same thing to the belly-button hole.
+Now do the same thing to the belly-button hole.
 Extend it to the right, fold it over, pin it and use a laced running stitch to repair it.
 Here's a pic with the running stitch finished before I removed the pins:

 Pants, Jacket, Wig, Accessories

 I also found a pretty nice choker.
 I had to modify this slightly.
 The original Harley choker had a gold-colored belt, while this was white.
 I just used some gold acrylic paint to fix that.
-The belt was a little too small for my neck, so I attached it with some string in the back when I wore it.
+The belt was too small for my neck, so I attached it with some string in the back when I wore it.
 You can get the choker here.